-The Glorious Revolution was also called the Revolution of 1688, when William of Orange took the English throne from James II in 1688.
-William of Orange gathered 21,000 soldiers and sailors and set sail for England.
-It was "Bloodless Revolution" because few battles took place on English soil.

-James II left England to France.
-According to a well-known historian Burkey, the events of 1688-89 were, "a happy and Glorious Revolution"; it was a transition from illegitimate control to legitimate one.
+- The Glorious Revolution was also called the Revolution of 1688, when William of Orange took the English throne from James 11 in 1688. - William of Orange gathered 21,00 soldiers and sailors and set sail for England.
+It was "Bloodless Revolution" because few battles took place on English soil . - James 11 left England to France.
+According to a well-known historian Burkey, the events of 1688-89 were," a happy and Glorious Revolution"; it was a transition from illegitimate control to legitimate one.It aimed at: - 1.
+Get rid of James 11 and his injustice. - 2.
+Political and social settlement.

-It aimed at:

-- 1. Get rid of James II and his injustice - 2.
-Political and social settlement

-The American Revolution (1775-1783)
+❖ The American Revolution (1775-1783)

-During the last decades of the 18th century, thirteen colonies in North America joined together to free themselves from the control of England and became the United States of America.
-This revolution (war) began in 1775 and ended in 1783.
+- During the last decades of the 18th century, thirteen colonies in north America Joined together to free themselves from the control of England and became the United States of America.
+This revolution (war) began in 1775 and ended in 1783

+- The American Revolution aimed:

+- 1. Independence.

+- 2. Freedom.

+- 3. Equality.